KJB88/KJB88/README.md

       <h3>Professional</h3>
       <ul>
         <li>
           <b>Unity Development</b>: I'm a <b>Unity C# developer</b> with over a decade of experience working in many different sectors!
 I have worked in academia, games, manufacturing; all developing Unity-based solutions as simulations, immersive experiences, entertainment and supporting tool development.
-I hav
         </li>
         <!--
         <li>